aprokopenko/justcustomfields/readme.txt

 	* PHP-Code generators to use in templates when editing custom fields
 	* Shortcodes for WP editor
 	* make fieldsets related to categories (show/hide based on category select)
+* Version 2.2
+	* Bug fixes: Some annoying notices with WP_DEBUG On
+	* New feature: Fields shortcodes and template functions
+	* New feature: "Simple Media" field
+	* New feature: Ability to group several field in "Collection" (beta)
+	* Deprecated: Upload Media is now deprecated
+	* Deprecated: Fields Group is now deprecated
 * Version 2.1.2
 	* Bug fixes: Notice on Fields edit page when E_ALL errors On
 	* Bug fixes: Notice on post/page quick edit update